sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 #### Shields

 Shields are a way to avoid Harm and Wound tokens, but they test your Dex in order to succeed.
+See the Bracers card for an example.

 To make a Shield card, first the GM chooses the ✔✔, ✔, and ✗ effects by choosing 3 sequential effects from this list: